The last step: fading out your social story

 2. Start decreasing the frequency

 Once you have eliminated reading the story completely, don’t get rid of it!
-I still liked to review it periodically.
+I still like to review it periodically.
 I also liked to keep a copy for substitutes to read, either just to themselves, or with the student.
 That way, the student knows the same rules apply even with a new teacher.

 ➡️Lastly, my students LOVED when I put “retired” social stories in the independent reading center.
 Most could read the story on their own after hearing it so many times.
 It also had a positive message.
-In addition, it was a story they could related to on a very personal level.
-As long as you followed the best practice of never using the social story as a punishment, then this strategy will work great.
+In addition, it was a story they could relate to on a very personal level.
+As long as you follow the best practice of never using the social story as a punishment, then this strategy will work great.

 3. Shorten your story….
 WHAT?!?

 I know, rewriting or even editing your social story may not sound that appealing.
-But, it is not that hard, I promise.
-I even have a before and after story you can download to see what I mean.
+But it is not that hard, I promise.
+I even have a before-and-after story you can download to see what I mean.

 You can also eliminate some of the examples you may have.
 If you talk about how the negative behavior can upset the teacher and their friends, then just talk about one or the other.
 If you talk about how excited their parents or teacher will be, then just keep one of those two examples.

-In the example you can download below, I took a 19 page story and shortened it to 7 pages!!
+In the example you can download below, I took a 19-page story and shortened it to 7 pages!!
 And, it still worked.
 (Just a side note, the version I put in the independent reading area for the whole class was the full, complete version.)

 ➡️You can download my complete social story on Staying in My Chair as well as the shortened version by clicking the button below.
 (This story assumes the function of the behavior is escape and NOT attention.)